graysky2/kodi-logger/README.md

 # chown myuser:mygroup /var/log/kodi-watched.log
 ```

+* Optionally change the `LOG` variable to reflect another path (this is the log file Kodi generates).
+* Optionally change the `FINAL` variable to reflect another path (this is final we generate with all the watched content).

 ## Usage
-To use kodi-logger, simply call the script at some regular interval (once every 5 min for example) which is easily accomplished in your crontab:
+To use kodi-logger, simply call the script at some regular interval (once every 5 min for example) which is easily accomplished with a crontab:

 ```
 crontab -l
-*/5 * * * *	/usr/local/bin/kodi17-logger
+*/5 * * * *	/usr/local/bin/kodi18-logger.sh
 ```

 The extracted output is saved to the directory you specify in the script itself and simply shows the date/time and file name that was viewed.